akash-network/docs/whitepapers/akt/source/01-intro.md

 The *provider(s)* that match all the requirements of the order then place a *bid* by competing on price.
 The provider that bids the lowest amount on the order wins, upon which a *lease* is created between the tenant and the provider for the order.

 ![A simple illustration of containerized applications in relation to the physical servers](figures/containers.svg){#fig:containers}

+### Take Rate

+For every successful lease, a portion of the lease amount (*Take Fee*) goes to a *Take Income Pool*.
+The Take Income Pool is later distributed to stakers based on their stake weight (amount staked and time remaining to unlock, described in detail in the following sections).
+The *Take Rate* depends on currency used for settlement.
+The proposed rates at Genesis when using AKT is 10%, but 20% when any other currencies are used.
+The *Take Rate* parameters is subject to community consensus managed by the governance.